 In 2011, Ms. Arbour received a $100,650,000.00 award from a Florida jury on behalf of a clergy sexual abuse victim, which was the largest verdict in the state that year, and one of the 20 largest verdicts in the United States.

 Ms. Arbour has made dozens of appearances in local, national, and international media including CNN, Fox News, MSNBC, and New York Times, as well as foreign language media worldwide.

 Ms. Arbour was born and raised in Northern Minnesota.
 She has also lived and practiced in South Florida and Chicago.
-She received her Bachelor of Arts from the University of St. Thomas in 2000.
-She graduated from DePaul University College of Law in 2009.
+She received her Bachelor of Arts from the University of St. Thomas in 2000 and graduated from DePaul University College of Law in 2009.
 She is admitted to practice in Illinois (2014), Florida (2009), Middle District of Florida, and Southern District of Florida, and Northern District of Illinois.
 She has also been admitted pro hac vice to practice in various courts around the country on behalf of her courageous clients.